 If your visa application has been denied because you have been deemed inadmissible, there may be legal options available to you that may allow you to be admitted into the United States.
 If you are eligible for one of these waivers, the law firm of Goldstein & Scopellite, PC, can help you to seek a Waiver of Inadmissibility or they may be able to help you explore other options that may apply to assist you in seeking admissibility.
-Please contact a Dallas immigration waivers lawyer today to schedule an initial consultation.
+Please contact our Dallas Plano Frisco immigration waivers lawyers today to schedule an initial consultation.

 Seeking a Waiver of Inadmissibility

 Non-U.S. Citizens may be banned from entering the United States if, at a minimum, any of the following apply:

 - The individual has had prior deportation orders